Anger Management Through Biblical Wisdom Literature: Proverbs, Ecclesiastes, and the Discipline of Emotional Regulation

-Anger is one of the most commonly presenting issues in pastoral counseling, yet many Christian counselors lack a robust biblical framework for addressing it.
-The wisdom literature of the Old Testament — particularly Proverbs and Ecclesiastes — offers a sophisticated understanding of anger that anticipates many insights of modern cognitive-behavioral therapy while grounding emotional regulation in the fear of the Lord and the pursuit of wisdom.
+Anger is not merely a psychological problem requiring therapeutic intervention; it is fundamentally a spiritual issue addressed extensively in Scripture.
+The wisdom literature of the Old Testament — particularly Proverbs and Ecclesiastes — offers a sophisticated framework for understanding and managing anger that anticipates many insights of modern cognitive-behavioral therapy while grounding emotional regulation in the fear of the Lord.
+Proverbs alone contains over twenty references to anger, wrath, and their management, consistently distinguishing between the fool who "gives full vent to his spirit" (Proverbs 29:11) and the wise person who exercises restraint.

 ʾap̄ (אַף) — "anger, nostril, face"